 02 Aug Audio Bibles Bring Scripture to Life in Papua New Guinea

-Providing these players makes translated Scripture accessible to thousands of people in the highlands of Papua New Guinea.
+These audio Bibles make translated Scripture accessible to thousands of people in the highlands of Papua New Guinea.
 Translation has bridged the language barrier, and Scripture in this format is bringing God’s Word to the ears and hearts of the people.